 Call-Driven revenue consists of payments from advertisers for pay-for-call marketing services and for use of the Company's call analytics technology.
 Call-Driven revenue also consists of payments from reseller partners for use of the Company's technology platform and marketing services, which they offer to their small business customers, as well as payments from advertisers for cost-per-action marketing services.
-Archeo revenue includes revenue generated from advertisements on the Company's network of owned and operated websites and third-party distribution, as well as from the sale of domain names.
+Archeo revenue includes revenue generated from advertisements on the Company's network of owned and operated websites and third-party distribution.
 See Note 6.
 Segment Reporting and Geographic Information for further discussion regarding the Company's operating segments.